 Use your onsite Health and Wellbeing events to promote cycling to work and the facilities available to staff.

-Where storage is available and interest is shown by staff members this is a helpful tool to encourage new cyclists within the workplace.
+Where storage is available and interest is shown by staff members, pool bikes can be helpful in encouraging new cyclists within the workplace to get on board.